-- Relaxation skills are ways to help relax our bodies and minds and increase feelings of calm and well-being. - Our guide includes three different types of relaxation skills that can help your teen and family.
-This handout provides an introduction to a skill called deep breathing. - Deep breathing involves taking slow, deep breaths in which you fill your belly with air on the inhales (i.e., the breathe in part) and release the air on the exhales (i.e., when you breathe out). - Try some of our strategies below and see if they help your teen feel calmer, more relaxed, and more in control.
+- Relaxation skills are ways to help relax our bodies and minds and increase feelings of calm and well-being. - Our guide includes three different types of relaxation skills that can help you with anxiety.
+This handout provides an introduction to a skill called deep breathing. - Deep breathing involves taking slow, deep breaths in which you fill your belly with air on the inhales (i.e., the breathe in part) and release the air on the exhales (i.e., when you breathe out). - Try some of our strategies below and see if they help you feel calmer, more relaxed, and more in control.